thegiesblack/Titanic_Lifeboat/README.md

 And that's it!
 Please enjoy your journey, bon voyage!

 # Requirements:
-node.js, make sure it's the latest version.
+node.js, please make sure that you're using the latest version.
 I'm using v8.10.0 in this case.

 # How to use:
 Simply run using terminal/console "node Case1.js" for Case1, "node Case2.js" for Case2, "node Case3.js" for Case3.